kkipngenokoech/100_days_of_code/DJANGO/news/README.md

     python manage.py makemigrations articles
     python manage.py migrate
 Every other time you create a model you have to register it in your [Admin.py](./articles/admin.py)

+#### TabularInline and StackedInline
+inline views that are going to stack how our comments are going to appear in our articles page we are going to write these views in our [admin.py](./articles/admin.py)